garden-io/garden/docs/basics/ephemeral-clusters.md

 ## Deploy your project on ephemeral cluster

-With the ephemeral-kubernetes provider configured, you can now deploy your project using the Garden CLI.
-Simply run the following command:
+With the ephemeral-kubernetes provider configured, you can now deploy your project using the Garden CLI by running the following command:

 ```
 garden deploy --env remote